 a.
 Determine whether or not appropriate quality controls are implemented in the development of applications that will be or have been submitted to the NRC; and

 b.
-Provide reasonable assurance that the facility has been constructed with the license, the provisions of the Act, and the Commission's rules and regulations.
+Provide reasonable assurance that the facility has been constructed and will operate in conformity with the license, the provisions of the Act, and the Commission's rules and regulations.

 The CIP has four phases.
 The first and second phases support a licensing decision for an ESP and the COL application.
 Inspections will initially be conducted to verify effective implementation of the QA program, as described in the application for an ESP and/or COL, to provide reasonable assurance of the integrity and reliability of the ESP and/or COL data or analyses that would affect the performance of safety-related systems, structures, and components SSCs.
 The third and fourth phases support construction activities and the preparations for operation.
 Prior to and during plant construction, inspections will be conducted to review vendor activities and licensee oversight of these activities.
 During plant construction, inspections will be conducted to verify satisfactory completion of ITAAC, adequate development and implementation of construction and operational programs, and to review the transition to power operations.
 Guidelines for conduct of the CIP are contained in Appendix A to this IMC.